Turning Space into a Transportation Layer for Earth

-In addition to contributing to the flight avionics for our upcoming mission, you will also play an instrumental role in helping architect the avionics system for our future vehicle, Arc.
+In addition to contributing to the flight avionics integration and testing for our upcoming mission, you will also play an instrumental role in developing the automated test systems for our future vehicle, Arc.

 - Bachelor's degree in Electrical Engineering, Computer Engineering, or a related field.

-- 4+ years of experience working with integrating, testing, and designing aerospace electronics.
+- 2+ years of experience testing and integrating electronics.

 - Experience using common laboratory equipment such as oscilloscopes, spectrum analyzers, power supplies, and data acquisition systems.

 - Experience using Altium Designer (or other PCB design software) to design PCBs for ground test interconnects and I/O switching.